 Property pick-up at the inmate reception center takes place Fridays (6:00 p.m. to 8:00 p.m.) and Saturday and Sunday (4:00 p.m. to 7:00 p.m.)
 Proper identification is required for property release.

 10. Help from a Criminal Defense Lawyer

 Working throughout the state of California, the criminal lawyers at California Legal Defense Group provide counsel and representation for people accused of all types of crimes.
 In many cases, our experienced attorneys can help clients avoid jail time and other consequences of a criminal conviction.
 The best time to speak to a lawyer is before you enter a plea to charges.
-For a free consultation and case review, please call us today at (855) 396-0370 or contact us online.
+For a free consultation and case review, call us 24/7 or contact us online.